wein.plus

 Water storage capacity

-The water that is vital for plants seeps into the soil after precipitation (rain, hail, sleet, snow) (as far as the soil conditions allow).
 A small proportion also comes from surface precipitation formed by condensation (dew, frost), which is absorbed directly by the dew roots located just below the surface.
 The non-solid soil substance consists of pores of different sizes that are filled with air and/or water.
-The pores can make up 30 to 60% of the total volume.
+The pores can make up around one third to two thirds (30-60%) of the total volume.
 The porosity - the ratio of the void volume to the total volume - depends on the pore volume.
 In dry soil, all pores are filled with air.

 Voices of our members